kyma-project/nats-manager/docs/user/troubleshooting/03-05-nats-troubleshooting.md

 ### 1. Check the NATS CR Status

-1. To verify the health of the NATS cluster, check the NATS CR:
+1. To verify the health of the NATS cluster, check the NATS CR.

    ```bash
    kubectl get nats -n kyma-system
    ````

 2. Look for `STATE: Ready`.
-If the state is `Error` or `Processing`, inspect the CR for detailed error messages:
+If the state is `Error` or `Processing`, inspect the CR for detailed error messages.

    ```bash
    kubectl get nats {NATS_CR_NAME} -n kyma-system -o yaml